benaston/invertebrate.js/README.md

 invertebrate.js
 ===============

-An incredibly simple and lightwieght client-side MVC framework.
+A purposefully simple and lightwieght client-side MVC framework.
 It offers:

  - dynamic template loading (with client-side caching)
  - support for multiple environment configurations